paulacarvani/AirBnB_clone/README.md

 hbhb This is the first step to build our first full web application: the AirBnB clone.
 This project currently only implements back-end.

+## CONTENT

+The files include in our repository that make our function work are:

 + **models**
   + ***engine***
     + file_storage.py